Biomedical Equipment Technicians

 Introduction

-Biomedical equipment technicians, also known as medical equipment repairers, handle the complex medical equipment and instruments found in hospitals, clinics, and research facilities.
+Biomedical equipment technicians work with the complex medical equipment and instruments found in hospitals, clinics, and research facilities.
 This equipment is used for medical therapy and diagnosis and includes heart-lung machines, artificial kidney machines, patient monitors, chemical analyzers, and other electrical, electronic, mechanical, or pneumatic devices.
+Biomedical equipment technicians are also known as medical equipment repairers and health care technology management professionals.

 Quick Facts